 New Melones Lake, in Calaveras County in the foothills east of the Central Valley, is barely 20 percent full, and could be completely drained out by summer’s end.
 This lake, being the country’s fourth largest reservoir, is responsible for holding water for farmers, and for fish downstream

 In spite of this, California will not run out of water, not in the coming one or two years.
 Many conservation efforts are being utilised like wastewater treatment and desalination of sea water to meet the demands.
 But for how long?
-The underground water basins would soon dry up and so will the little snow that is left on top of the Sierra Mountains.
+The underground water basins currently being mapped by satellite would soon dry up and so will the little snow that is left on top of the Sierra Mountains.
 Unless we check our emissions, this Golden State may be lost forever.

-Even if the Golden State recovers, it might never be the same place again.
+Even if the Golden State recovers, it might never be the same place again and forever more be know as California: Land of Droughts.